-This article will help you better understand what magnet schools are and what their role may be in your family’s education.
+This article will help you better understand what magnet schools are and their role in your family’s education.
 We’ll first introduce the concept of a magnet school.
-Then we’ll go over in detail the function of magnet schools, and how those functions have changed over the years.
-After that we’ll share some basic facts about magnet schools as well as go over the pros and cons regarding magnet schools.
-Finally we’ll end the article by discussing whether a magnet school is right for your family and how to increase your chances of getting your child into a magnet school.
+Then we’ll go over the function of magnet schools in detail and how those functions have changed over the years.
+After that, we’ll share some basic facts about magnet schools as well as go over the pros and cons of magnet schools.
+Finally, we’ll end the article by discussing whether a magnet school is right for your family and how to increase your chances of getting your child into a magnet school.

 What is a Magnet School?

-Unlike charter schools or private schools, a magnet school is part of the local public school system.
-At regular public schools, students are generally zoned into their schools based on the location of their home - students go to the school that is nearest where they live.
-However, this may not always be true since boundaries can seem arbitrary and in some smaller towns schools are not zoned at all.
+Unlike charter or private schools, a magnet school is part of the local public school system.
+At regular public schools, students are generally zoned into their schools based on their home location - students go to the nearest school where they live.
+However, this may not always be true since boundaries can seem arbitrary, and in some smaller towns, schools are not zoned at all.
 But, magnet schools exist outside of zoned school boundaries.
-Whereas private schools are completely separate from local public school districts, and charter schools are public schools with private oversight, magnet schools remain part of the public school system and operate under the same administration and school board.
+Whereas private schools are separate from local public school districts, and charter schools are public schools with private oversight, magnet schools remain part of the public school system and operate under the same administration and school board.

 History of Magnet Schools

 Magnet schools began in the late 1960s and early 1970s as a tool to further academic desegregation in large urban school districts.
 Magnets were intended to attract students from across different school zones.
 To accomplish this, magnet schools had to do two things.
 First, they had to open their enrollment to students outside their traditional school zones.
 Second, they had to provide an environment or experience that would attract students and families from other school zones.
 By encouraging enrollment rather than forcing enrollment, the hope was that families would voluntarily desegregate their children in lieu of being forcibly desegregated through busing.

 This video describes how magnet schools came into existence and how magnet schools benefit students.

 Current Role of Magnet schools